tasmota/docs/docs/Smart-Meter-Interface.md

 ## Special Commands

 With `=` character at the beginning of a line you can do some special decoding.
 With `*` character fields can be hidden or skipped.
+The term decoder entries refer to the relative line number (starting with 1) in the decoder section.
+Special options and e.g math calculations are not counted as a decoder entry and have to be skipped in counting.

 | Command | Description |
 | :--- | :--- |